ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 87 - The Path: What Chinese Philosophers Can Teach Us about the Good Life - Michael Puett and Christine Gross-Loh

-### 88 - Hackers & Painters: Big Ideas from the Computer Age -
+### 88 - Hackers & Painters: Big Ideas from the Computer Age - Paul Graham

 ### 89 - The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh